-We also address the issue of peer-on-peer abuse in our remote learning curriculum.
-The PHSE/SRE curriculum still forms an integral part of the remote learning curriculum.
+We will address the issue of peer-on-peer abuse in our remote learning curriculum wherever it is appropriate to do so.

 Risk online

 Young people will be using the internet more during this period.
 The school may also use online approaches to deliver training or support.
 Staff will be aware of the signs and signals of cyberbullying and other online risks and apply the same child-centred safeguarding practices as when children were learning at the school.